List of Guilty Crown characters: GHQ

 Head of the GHQ Anti-Bodies and one of the series' main antagonists.
 He is also the estranged older brother of Shu's stepmother, Haruka Ouma.
 As GHQ's leading scientific expert on the Apocalypse Virus, Keido's purported goal is to eradicate the epidemic by systematically isolating and exterminating infected members of the Japanese population.
-This proves to be a pretext for his true goal of causing a worldwide outbreak and laying the foundation for a new human race.
+This proves to be a pretext for his true goal of realizing Da'ath's plot to trigger a worldwide outbreak and lay the foundation for a new human race.
 Towards the middle of the series, Keido puts his plans into motion by launching a coup against GHQ's commanding officer, Major General Yan, and unleashing the Virus across Japan once again.

-In his past, Shuichiro Keido was an academic colleague and friend of Shu's late father, Kurosu Ohma.
+In the past, Shuichiro Keido was an academic colleague and friend of Shu's late father, Kurosu Ohma.
 However, his respect towards Kurosu increasingly morphed into hatred as he witnessed the latter's success eclipse his own.
-During the events of Lost Christmas, Keido murdered his erstwhile friend in a fit of rage upon realizing his brilliance had risen to a level he could never hope to reach.
+During the events of Lost Christmas, Keido murdered his erstwhile friend in a fit of rage upon realizing his brilliance was at a level he could never hope to reach.
 From that moment forward, Keido became a man consumed by hatred and vengeance.
 Towards that end, he collaborates with the secret society, Da'ath, to unleash the Apocalypse Virus and destroy the world Kurosu tried to save.
 After his plans are ultimately foiled by Shu and Funeral Parlor, he commits suicide by injecting himself with the Virus, cryptically noting neither he nor Kurosu "won" in the end.